zooldk/cv/CV_SteffenLarsen.md

 Telmore
 : *Senior Developer*
   __2001-2006__
-  Developing most of the infrastructure behind Telmore, such as: Rating, Tap1, Tap3 price loading formats (ASN1), SMSC center, OTA/OMA for cellphones, Wap gateway, Mailers, MailBounce handlers etc. Also developing ordinary Java/Struts pages for our homepage.
+  Developing most of the infrastructure behind Telmore, such as: Billing and Rating systems, Tap1, Tap3 price loading formats (ASN1), SMSC gateway center, OTA/OMA push for cellphones, Wap gateway, Mailers, MailBounce handlers etc. Also developing ordinary Java/Struts pages for all of the telmore.dk homepage.

 Dev Ops
 : *DKUUG*